The structural frame of an automobile keeps the engine cool.

 The beak of Toucan (Ramphastos Toco) is composed of Keratine, one of the strongest materials on earth.
 Besides being lightweight and strong, it also performs thermal regulation.
 The beak functions as a heat exchanging device, which could be mimicked in the structural framework of an automobile which is capable of keeping the engine cool.

-After studying several examples of tube and rally raid frames (please see technology montage), one finds that there is a need for new design paradigm, one which follows complex adaptive system theory as adopted by the beak of toucan.
+After studying several examples of tube and rally raid frames (please see technology montage), one finds that there is a need for a new design paradigm, one which follows complex adaptive system theory as adopted by the beak of toucan.

 Row1Column1: Closeup of Toucan